nextcloud/documentation/admin_manual/configuration_server/performance_tuning.rst

 An Apache process uses around 12MB of RAM.
 Apache should be configured so that the maximum number of HTTPD processes times 12MB is lower than the amount of RAM.
 Otherwise the system begins to swap and the performance goes down.
-In this case the maximum number is set to 6000.

 KeepAlive should be configured with sensible defaults
 =====================================================